Jackson–Medgar Wiley Evers International Airport: Past air service

 In 1979 Frontier Airlines flew Boeing 737s direct to Little Rock, with connections to Denver and the rest of the airline's network.
 Royale Airlines flew Gulfstream turboprops to Natchez and New Orleans.
 Between 1984 and 1986, Eastern Airlines had nonstop 727s to Atlanta and New Orleans; United Airlines flew 737s to Memphis, a route later taken over by Northwest with Saab 340s; Northwest also started direct turboprops to Laurel/Hattiesburg and later started Jackson–New Orleans.
 A Continental Airlines affiliate began turboprop flights to Houston–Intercontinental, which continued through June 2013 (now part of United, using regional jets).
 In 1981 American Airlines began direct flights to Dallas/Ft.
 Worth, Mobile, and later Nashville, using MD-83s and Boeing 727s.

 In the early 1990s the airport's name became "Jackson International Airport" since it has facilities for international flights (of which it has none scheduled).
 It has an office for U.S. Customs to service international arrivals and has established a Foreign Trade Zone.
-The airport saw US Airways as a new carrier during this time, gaining nonstop service to Charlotte and for a time, to New Orleans.
+The airport also saw US Airways as a new carrier during this time, gaining nonstop service to Charlotte and for a time, to New Orleans.
 Trans World Airlines began Trans World Express service to St. Louis in 1995; this ended the next year.
 TWA had DC-9, often DC-9-10, service to STL in 1996.
 Low-cost Valujet began DC-9 flights from Jackson to Atlanta in 1994, lasting for two years before it filed for bankruptcy and became AirTran Airways in 1997.
 The mid-1990s saw a tightening in the airline industry of the hub-and-spoke system, and many destinations from Jackson were eliminated.
 American downgraded service in 1995 from Jackson to American Eagle service only to Dallas/Ft.
-Worth and Nashville, and later only to DFW, and by 2004 Delta provided service only to Atlanta and Cincinnati, the latter only through subsidiary Comair.
+Worth and Nashville, and later only to DFW.